yeungyh/cklemap/README.md

 ## How to execute

-Tested with a [Intel Distribution for Python](https://software.intel.com/en-us/distribution-for-python), `conda 4.3.31`, `python 3.6.8`
+Tested with an [Intel Distribution for Python](https://software.intel.com/en-us/distribution-for-python), `conda 4.3.31`, `python 3.6.8`

-1. Simply do
+Simply do

 ```
 conda env create -f environment.yaml